 Antifa has, sadly, become one of the more favored objects of derision among left–wing populists.
 These individuals represent, in my view, the most menacing threat to the American Left since the McCarthyist era of the 1950s.
 My thoughts on the issue of Antifa, as a focal point of contempt and mockery, often drift into many extraneous directions.
 However, to maintain focus, I shall conclude with a single notion.
 I would challenge the most virulent anti–Antifa left–wing populist to find a respectable sampling of Jewish libertarian communists, whether Marxist or anarchist, who oppose Antifa.
 Since I have done no independent research on this subject, my reflections on it are, I fully admit, provisional.
 However, as a man—one born and raised in that population—I suspect that the numbers will be underwhelming.

 For further information, as the humble founder of ALCC, I will offer a proposition to the kind reader of this essay: Please follow ALCC on NationStates (), and also connect with us on Facebook ().
 If you are Antifa, an advocate, or any type of left–libertarian, we most warmly welcome your participation in our discusssions and your valued input.
 However, for security reasons, all memberships are by invitation only.
 ALCC—based upon our long–term considerations—tries to be prudent and practical when accepting new comrades into the collective.
-Although we remain open to newcomers, we are well–aware of repeated acts of violence, such as the juvenile punching seen, albeit rarely, among certain other, and wholly unaffiliated, groups of Antifa.
+Although we remain open to newcomers, we are well–aware of isolated acts of violence, including the juvenile punching seen, albeit rarely, among certain other, and wholly unaffiliated, groups of Antifa.
 Frankly, we are neither looking to make trouble nor to find it.

 This site has been published through The MarkFoster.NETwork™.